voxel51/fiftyone/docs/source/brain.rst

 Despite our best efforts, duplicates and other forms of non-IID samples show up in our data.
 When these samples end up in different splits, this can have consequences when evaluating a model.
 It can often be easy to overestimate model capability due to this issue.
-FiftyOne Brain offers a way of identifying such cases in dataset splits.
+The FiftyOne Brain offers a way of identifying such cases in dataset splits.

 The leaks of a |Dataset| or |DatasetView| can be computed directly without the need